-Construction is expected to take approximately 20 months to complete.
-Clearing and grubbing is proposed to be initiated and completed outside of the bird breeding season in the winter of 2020/2021 to avoid impacts to nesting birds.
+Construction is expected to begin in the summer of 2021 for an approximate duration of 20 months.
+Clearing and grubbing is proposed to be completed outside of the bird breeding season to avoid impacts to nesting birds.
 If needed, sound walls would be constructed prior to March 1 of each year.
-Construction is expected to be complete in the summer of 2023.
-However, funding constraints, weather delays, and other issues could potentially move the move the clearing and grubbing schedule into the late summer of 2021 and construction timeline into late 2023.
+Funding constraints, weather delays, and other issues could potentially move the construction completion timeline beyond the 20-month duration into late 2023.

 Daily construction would normally occur between 7:00 a.m. and 6:00 p.m., Monday through Friday, although additional hours or Saturday work may occasionally be permitted for specific activities.
 The construction contractor would need to obtain a variance from local noise ordinances if needed in those circumstances.